rajhiren/devops-test/README.md

-# devops-test
+# devops-test from www.swipejobs.com
-Findings from Hiren Raj
+ - Findings from Hiren Raj
+ - Really appreciate you giving me an opportunity for this test.

 # Tell us what you think about the allocated resources and describe, in your own words, your understanding of these